 Focusing on marine biology as an undergraduate, rather than general biology, might provide you with a leg up on the competition when it comes to marine biology-specific fellowships, internships, jobs, and graduate programs.
 MarineBio.org has a great list of schools by state that offer marine biology programs.

 During and shortly after college, find opportunities that allow you to build your marine biology resume: internships, jobs, research assistantships, summer courses, fellowships…etc. Graduate schools and employers value experience as highly as they value education.
-Read EPI's blog post on "How to Get Accepted to the Best Colleges in Ecology and Environmental Studies," to get some ideas.
+EPI's Costa Rica Gap Year experience is a great place to start.

 5. Pursue a graduate degree in Marine Biology